c-elvira/rumbaa/readme.md

 1. Formating Latex document

-**Latex environments:** rumbaa looks after the usual latex structures such as *Theorem*, *Proposition* etc...
+**Latex environments:** Rumbaa parses Latex documents by looking after the usual latex structures such as *Theorem*, *Proposition*, etc.
 Your latex document should look like this:
 ``` latex
 \newtheorem{theorem}{Theorem}[section]
 \newtheorem{lemma}[theorem]{Lemma}